raspberrypilearning/deck-of-cards/en/step_7.md

 --- collapse ---
 ---
-title: Could I have generated the deck using a list comprehension?
+title: Could I generate the deck using a list comprehension?
 ---

 Yes!
 You could replace all of the code above with a single line of code: